Pandanti Kapuram: Cast

-Development
+Production

 Jamuna's character in the film, Rani Malini Devi was inspired by Ingrid Bergman's character in the 1964 film The Visit.
+Jayasudha made her acting debut with this film as child artist under her real name Sujatha.

 Music

 The music was composed by S. P. Kodandapani.
 The song "Babu Vinara" is quite popular.

 Box office

 Pandanti Kapuram was the biggest hit of the year 1972.
 It is also the first film of Krishna to celebrate a silver jubilee run at the box office.
 The film completed a 100-day run in 21 centres (direct-19, shift-2).